BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 [PDF version](../../Layer2competition.pdf)

-{{% alert theme="danger" %}}**Announcement on BSafe.network Layer 2 Technology Competition **
+{{% alert theme="danger" %}}**Announcement on BSafe.network Layer 2 Technology Competition**

-**To make the evaluation process robust and well-prepared, we call for expression of interest of proposal by 23:59 UTC April 6.
+To make the evaluation process robust and well-prepared, we call for expression of interest of proposal by 23:59 UTC April 6.
 It should include following information.**
-**- Name of corresponding proposer**
+- Name of corresponding proposer
-**- Contact email address**
+- Contact email address
-**- Category of proposal: "New layer 2 technology” or “Evaluation technology"**
+- Category of proposal: "New layer 2 technology” or “Evaluation technology"

-**We will extend the deadline of full submission which includes technical documents and software codes several weeks after the deadline of expression of interest.
+We will extend the deadline of full submission which includes technical documents and software codes several weeks after the deadline of expression of interest.
-Deadline of the full proposal is extended**
+Deadline of the full proposal is extended.
  {{% /alert %}}

 ## Call for proposal and rules of competition